A look at key points in Kyle Rittenhouse's testimony

 DID RITTENHOUSE KEEP HIS COMPOSURE?

-When he was describing how Rosenbaum appeared and chased him, he broke down in tears, and Judge Bruce Schroeder called for a recess.
+When he was describing how Rosenbaum appeared and chased him, he cried, and Judge Bruce Schroeder called for a recess.

+Rittenhouse was composed for most of the rest of his nearly daylong time on the stand, except for another period during the afternoon's cross-examination where his voice thickened as he insisted to Binger that he "never wanted to shoot Mr. Rosenbaum."

+"He was chasing me.
+I was alone.
+He threatened to kill me earlier in that night.
+I didn't want to have to shoot him," he said.

 Find AP's full coverage on the trial of Kyle Rittenhouse at: https://apnews.com/hub/kyle-rittenhouse